-7.6 Leadership Outcomes: What are your leadership results?
+7.4 Leadership and Governance Outcomes: What are your senior leadership and governance results?

-This Item examines your organisation's key results in the areas of leadership and governance, strategic plan accomplishment, and societal responsibilities, with the aim of maintaining a fiscally sound, ethical organisation that fulfils its societal responsibilities and supports its key communities.
+This item examines your organisation's key results in the areas of senior leadership and governance which have the aim of demonstrating a fiscally sound, ethical organisation that fulfils its societal responsibilities and supports its key communities.

-- Because many organisations have difficulty determining appropriate measures, measuring progress in accomplishing their strategic objectives is a key challenge.
-Frequently, these progress measures can be discerned by first defining the results that would indicate end-goal success in achieving the strategic objective and then using that end-goal to define intermediate measures. - Independent of an increased national focus on issues of governance and fiscal accountability, ethics, and leadership accountability, it is important for organisations to practice and demonstrate high standards of overall conduct.
+- Independent of an increased national focus on issues of governance and fiscal accountability, ethics, and leadership accountability, it is important for organisations to practice and demonstrate high standards of overall conduct.
 Governance bodies and senior leaders should track relevant performance measures on a regular basis and emphasise this performance in stakeholder communications. - Results reported should include environmental, legal, and regulatory compliance; results of oversight audits by government or funding agencies; and noteworthy achievements in these areas, as appropriate.
 Results also should include organisational contributions to societal wellbeing and support for key communities. - If your organisation has received sanctions or adverse actions under law, regulation, or contract during the past five years, the incidents and their current status should be summarised.